Overview

 - New vision problems (such as dimness, blurring, or seeing spots).

-- You have a sudden release of fluid from your vagina.
-(You think your water broke.)
+- You have a sudden release or slow trickle of fluid from your vagina.
+This may mean your water has broken.

-- You've been having regular contractions for an hour.
+- You've been having regular contractions for an hour at less than 37 weeks.
 This means that you've had at least 6 contractions within 1 hour, even after you change your position and drink fluids.

 - You notice that your baby has stopped moving or is moving less than normal.